-- You must be 16+ years of age at the time of taking the NPLQ assessment.
+- You must be 16+ years of age at the time of taking the final NPLQ assessment.

 - You must be able to jump / dive into deep water, swim 50 metres in less than 60 seconds, swim 100 metres continuously on front and back in deep water, tread water for 30 seconds, surface dive to the floor of the pool and climb out unaided without ladder / steps and where the pool design permits.

 Courses are held nationwide – click here to find out more on the RLSS website.

 Becoming a lifeguard: costs

 Training costs for becoming a lifeguard can vary from between £150 and £250 depending on the provider and location.

 Funding is available for some courses – speak to the course provider to find out more information.